acuminous/zUnit/README.md

     ```

 ## Composing Test Suites
 Because zUnit doesn't walk the filesystem to discover tests suites, you need to define them explicitly.
-This easiest way of doing this is by creating an main suite and including others from it. e.g.
+This easiest way of doing this is by creating a main suite and including others from it. e.g.

 ```js
 const userDbTests = require('./userDbTests');